tinythings/sysinspect/docs/genusage/secure_transport.rst

 The Minion side follows the same trust relationship from the other direction:

 1. The Minion has its own RSA identity keypair.
-2. During registration, the Minion learns the Master's public RSA key.
+2. During registration, the Minion learns the Master's public RSA key and persists it on disk.
 3. The Minion stores managed transport state under ``transport/master/state.json``.
 4. On normal startup, the Minion loads that managed state and starts a secure